-Based on the utilisation of floating rate loans and borrowings throughout the reporting period, if interest rates had been 50 basis point lower (or higher), with all other variables held constant, the Group's profit before tax would have been RM203,000 (2013: RM276,000) higher (or lower), arising mainly as a result of lower (or higher) interest expense that would have been incurred.
+Based on the utilisation of floating rate loans and borrowings throughout the reporting period, if interest rates had been 50 basis point lower (or higher), with all other variables held constant, the Group's profit before tax would have been RM180,000 (2014: RM203,000) higher (or lower), arising mainly as a result of lower (or higher) interest expense that would have been incurred.
 The assumed movement in basis points for interest rate sensitivity analysis is based on the currently observable market environment.

-(c) Foreign currency risk
+(b) Foreign currency risk